 In general, it is developing countries that are most vulnerable.
 They rely heavily on climate-sensitive sectors, such as agriculture and forestry, and their lack of resources, infrastructure and health systems leaves them at greater risk to the adverse impacts of climate change.
 Particularly at risk are low-lying areas and deltas, large coastal cities, squatter camps located on flood plains and on steep hillsides, settlements in forested areas where seasonal wildfires may increase, as well as those stressed by population growth, poverty and environmental degradation.
 Helping countries to adapt to climate change has become a key component of overall climate change policy, but much remains to be done to implement it, in such areas as infrastructure development and land management.

 One of the main goals of the Convention was to demonstrate that in about 10 years developed countries could return their emissions to 1990 levels.
 Indeed, industrialised countries, referred to as Annex I Parties, have cut greenhouse gas emissions by almost 7% between 1990 and 2001.
 But this is primarily due to a 40% decline in emissions in countries whose economies are in transition.
-Greenhouse gas emissions in the highly industrialised countries (Annex II Parties) increased by about 7.5% during that period (see graph below).
+Greenhouse gas emissions in the highly industrialised countries (Annex II Parties) increased by about 7.5% during that period (see graph above).

 Many countries will have to do a lot more to get their emissions down.
 Under the Kyoto Protocol, reduction targets will force some Annex I Parties to put in place stringent measures to cut carbon dioxide emissions.
 While the overall emission reduction of 5% under the Protocol might not appear to be very ambitious, the instrument, even though it is not yet in force, has already set in motion the vital process of decoupling the pace of increase in CO2 emissions from economic growth.